 Let us examine the prevailing concept that the purpose of the Law of Moses and the commandments of Christ and His Apostles are primarily to make us see our need of a Savior.

-The Law and the commandments make us aware we are a sinner.
-Since we are absolutely unable to forgive ourselves or save ourselves from the bondage of sin we come to Him, the only Name under Heaven given whereby we must be saved.
+The Law and the commandments make us aware we are sinners.
+Since we are absolutely unable to forgive ourselves or save ourselves from the bondage of sin, we come to Him, the only Name under Heaven given whereby we must be saved.

 There surely is, and thank God for that.

-Most of the New Testament is written to inform us what we are to do after we receive Christ as our Savior!
+The purpose of most of the New Testament is to tell us what we must do after we receive Christ as our Savior!

 Our receiving Christ is the entrance into the Kingdom, the Kingdom in which God makes all things new, beginning with His Church.

 We are in pursuit of Christ that we may gain Christ, that we may win Christ.
 The end of our fight of faith is to be in the moral image of Christ (and finally, at His coming, in His bodily image also) and dwelling in untroubled rest in the perfect will of God.

 After we are born again of the Spirit of God, Christ begins to be formed in us through the working of the many parts of the Body of Christ.

 In order for the program of forming Christ in us and filling us with all the fullness of God to take place, we absolutely must keep the commandments of Christ and His Apostles found in the New Testament.
 If we do not make the required effort to follow Christ, taking up our cross each day and following Him earnestly and conscientiously, the process of spiritual growth comes to a halt.
 God reprimands us.
 If we do not respond to the reprimands of the Lord, no longer bearing the fruit of the moral nature of Christ, we stand in clear scriptural danger of being cut off from the Vine, that is, from Christ.
 Would anyone like to speculate whether we can be cut off from the Vine and still be “saved”?